AbdullahAli2005/Data-Structures-and-Algorithms-in-Dart/README.md

 The files in this repository are named with a numbering system, such as `25_Merge_Sort` and `31_Depth_First_Search`.
 This numbering reflects the sequence in which I studied and implemented these concepts.
 If you are a fresher, this numbering may provide a helpful learning order—but feel free to explore them in any sequence!

-## Getting Started
+Explore the folders to find the implementations you are interested in.
+Each folder contains a README.md file explaining the algorithms or data structures in detail.

-1. Clone the repository:
+Clone the repository:
    ```bash
    git clone https://github.com/YourUsername/Dart-DSA.git
    cd Dart-DSA